You have just been tasked with writing the executive summary for a must-win proposal.

 Ask open-ended questions to better understand the nuances and underlying customer drivers—you might be surprised by what you find.
 Scour the proposal during each color-team review—you may discover compelling data or features that were not available early in the process.

-For example, perhaps reliability data has come in that shows your team not only has a good reliability record, but has a significantly better record than the industry average—demonstrated by quantitative data!
+For example, perhaps data has come in that shows your team not only has a good reliability record, but has a significantly better record than the industry average—demonstrated by quantitative data!

 Review the Past Performance volume late in the process to uncover recent accomplishments, success stories, and commendations that can add depth to proof statements.